HOME SEARCH ALL TOPICS

 Order and discipline to run the camp

-Bell tents for our sleeping
+Bell tents for sleeping

 Meals

-Meals were eaten in a big marquee, and of course the no-talking rule was relaxed, so you can imagine the noise!
+Meals were eaten in a big marquee, and the no-talking rule was relaxed, so you can imagine the noise!
 There was quite a lot of horseplay, with the hated fat meat going under the table, 'accidentally' dropped.

-Washing-up and cleaning of cooking utensils was again done by the children.
-Everyone got supper, queuing up in long lines with their mugs for cocoa, and bread and dripping.
+We got supper, queuing up in long lines with our mugs for cocoa, and bread and dripping.

 At the beach

 Each morning at eleven we had bathing parade.
 Team leaders were picked, each heading a team of ten.
-Whoever was chosen had to keep an eye on the other nine, which wasn't much fun but leaders were different each day.
+Whoever was chosen had to keep an eye on the other nine, which wasn't much fun, but leaders were different each day.
 Heads were counted, then down to the beach for the sea and the sand dunes.
 The same procedure was gone through on the beach before we returned to camp.

 On wet days, which fortunately seemed to be few, the marquee resounded to the voices of the children singing and doing their party pieces, every orphanage trying to outdo the others.